 How do I adopt?

-- Pre-register with ICANZ on-line for detailed information, access to our Members-only page on this website.
-Pre-registration is required for applications for children under 5 for our Thai programme due to limited numbers.
+- Optional - Pre-register with ICANZ on-line for detailed information, access to our Members-only page on this website.
+Or just contact us for our free information pack.

-- Choose either AFS or MVCOT to provide education/assessment/homestudy services.
+- Choose either AFS or MCOT to provide education/assessment/homestudy services.

-- Undergo assessment with AFS or MVCOT to gain approval from the NZCA to adopt.
-ICANZ is an adoption placement agency, that represents you in Thailand, to arrange for a child to be placed with you; we don't approve you to be an adoptive parent - it's AFS or MVCOT that assesses you, presents the Homestudy Report to the NZCA for their approval.
+- Undergo assessment with AFS or MCOT to gain approval from the NZCA to adopt.
+ICANZ is an adoption placement agency, that represents you in Thailand, to arrange for a child to be placed with you; we don't approve you to be an adoptive parent - it's AFS or MCOT that assesses you, presents the Home Study Report to the NZCA for their approval.
 ICANZ then works with you to arrange the overseas adoption.

 - Register fully with ICANZ.
-We'll prepare your application and liaise with the overseas body to apply for adoption
+We'll prepare your application, we send it to Thailand, arrange translation and liaise with the overseas body to apply for adoption

 - You'll travel to Thailand, for 14– 18 days.
 Collect your child, meet with the Thai Child Adoption Board and sign documentation